acojon/RealCandle-RaspberryPi-Neopixel/README.md

 Based on coldcpu's excellent [“Reverse engineering” a real candle](https://cpldcpu.wordpress.com/2016/01/05/reverse-engineering-a-real-candle/) and forked from [RealCandle](https://github.com/cpldcpu/RealCandle)

+Like many folks, one of my first projects with a micro controller thingie, was to make an electronic candle.
+My micro controller of choice is the Raspberry Pi.
+When I was looking for examples to help me out, most of the examples are written for an Arduino (or related micro controller) and didn't really help me out.
+I wasn't able to come up with a flickering candle pattern on my own that I liked, and stealing patterns from other projects (once I understood how a given project worked,) didn't yield patterns I liked either.
+And then I found the project linked above!

+I used the .csv files from the project, and some other clues, and by playing back the patterns encoded in the two .csv files, I got an artificial candle that I really like!

+In my own implementation, I've included a switch to turn the candle on and off, MQTT functionality so that the home automation software can turn the candle on and off, and the flicker probability changes as the local wind speed changes.
+ That kind of script is very much customized to my own environment, and it may not be helpful to someone who is looking for a LED candle to run on a Raspberry Pi.
+This repository should make for a great starting point to make your own candle, and add the additional functionality that you desire.

 ## Setup

 The code uses the Adafruit CircuitPython libraries to manage the Neopixel.
 The python code relies on a couple supporting libraries